-Section 3.2 The Provider Directory: Your guide to all providers and pharmacies in the plan's network
+Section 3.2 The Provider Directory: Your guide to all providers in the plan's network

-The Provider Directory lists our network providers and network pharmacies.
+The Provider Directory lists our network providers.

 What are "network providers"?

 Network providers are the doctors and other health care professionals, medical groups, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost-sharing as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.